-The anti-grind relay prevents the starter from engaging if the ignition key is accidentally turned to the start position during remote start operation.
+This unit has anti-grind relay that will prevent the starter from engaging if the ignition key is accidentally turned to the start position during remote start operation.
+If the BLUE status output has been programmed for factory security re-arm, use the BLUE/BLACK optional third ignition output to control the relay.